 If the lymphoma does return after the original treatment, it is called recurrent lymphoma.
 Recurrence is uncommon for people with Hodgkin lymphoma.
 However, if Hodgkin lymphoma does recur, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.

 Most often, the first step is to give a "second-line" chemotherapy treatment, such as ICE, ESHAP, DHAP, gemcitabine-based treatments, or brentuximab vedotin (see Chemotherapy above).

 The goal of chemotherapy is to regain control over the recurrent Hodgkin lymphoma.
 For most patients, this treatment is used to prepare for a stem cell transplant, which provides the best possible chance of curing the disease.
 Radiation therapy may be incorporated into the treatment plan, either before or after a stem cell transplant, especially if radiation therapy was not used during the initial treatment period.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent lymphoma.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent lymphoma often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.

 Learn more about dealing with cancer recurrence .

 If treatment fails

 Recovery from lymphoma is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal disease.
+If the lymphoma cannot be cured or controlled, the disease may be called advanced or terminal.